How (and Why) to Use an Off-Camera Softbox Flash or Strobe in Photography [2024 Guide]

 From the services I can offer, the consistency of my shots, the control of variables no matter what the conditions are, and most importantly, the “pop” each photo has made the subject contrast against the background: softbox flashes or strobes are a game changer.

-Using an external, off-camera softbox flash or strobe when shooting on-location for street photography – or generally subjects within in landscapes – lets you master the exposure across the foreground, middle, and background (even before post-processing).
+Using an external, off-camera softbox flash or strobe when shooting on-location for fashion photography – or generally subjects within in landscapes – lets you master the exposure across the foreground, middle, and background (even before post-processing).

 For example, you can capture a perfectly exposed sky at a beach with your model and subject perfectly exposed by the flash – without needing to drop your highlights or boost your shadows to match the different exposure levels.